exec-helper/source/README.md

 Check the [Documentation](http://bverhagen.gitlab.io/exec-helper/docs/html/index.html) for more information about configuring exec-helper.

 ## Project analysis
-The source code of this project is analyzed by multiple tools in an attempt to minimize the amount of released builds.
-Current releases should have passed of the following analysis from the following tools:
+The source code of this project is continuously analyzed by multiple tools in an attempt to catch and fix issues and bugs as quickly as possible.
+Released versions should have passed the analysis from the following tools:
 - [valgrind](http://valgrind.org) (memcheck)
 - [cppcheck](http://cppcheck.sourceforge.net)
 - [clang-tidy](http://clang.llvm.org/extra/clang-tidy)